-In the provinces of Ontario, Québec, and Manitoba, Regulation/Rule 91-507 on trade repositories and derivatives data reporting will require designated or recognized trade repositories to make transaction-level reports available to the public at no cost.
+In the provinces of Ontario, Québec and Manitoba, Regulation/Rule 91-507 on trade repositories and derivatives data reporting will require designated or recognized trade repositories to make transaction-level reports available to the public at no cost.
 Though prices, reference entities and notional amounts will be required to be disseminated via a publicly accessible website or medium, the identities of the counterparties will be required to be kept anonymous.
 Appendix A of each Regulation/Rule prescribes the reporting fields that are required for public dissemination.

-Transaction-level public reporting becomes effective on 30 April 2015 and will require trade repositories to disseminate the reports no later than one day following the day the trade repository receives the data if one of the counterparties is a dealer, and no later than two days in all other cases.
+Transaction-level public reporting becomes effective on 29 July 2016 and, subject to any block trade thresholds, will require trade repositories to disseminate the reports no later than one day following the day the trade repository receives the data if one of the counterparties is a dealer, and no later than two days in all other cases.